Globally, positive steps away from animal experimentation are happening regularly!

 - Pharmaceutical giants ban the forced swim test

-Summary: After talks with PETA, pharmaceutical giants have committed not to use or fund the Forced Swim Test including AbbVie, Johnson & Johnson, DSM Nutritional Products, NutriFusion LLC, Astraea Therapeutics, Roche Pharma, AstraZeneca and Novo Nordisk A/S, Sage Therapeutics and Pfizer.
-Read more here.
+Summary: After talks with PETA, pharmaceutical giants have committed not to use or fund the Forced Swim Test, including AbbVie, Johnson & Johnson, DSM Nutritional Products, NutriFusion LLC, Astraea Therapeutics, Roche Pharma, AstraZeneca and Novo Nordisk A/S, Sage Therapeutics, Pfizer, Bayer and Bristol-Myers Squibb.

 - Nevada bans the sale of animal-tested cosmetics!